genomicepidemiology/ARGprofiler/README.md

 There are some prerequisites for using ARGfinder:

-* The user needs to download the two reference databases (mOTUs and PanRes), place them in the correct directory, and then index them with KMA.
+* The user needs to download two reference databases (mOTUs and PanRes), place them in the correct directory, and then index them with KMA.

 	* Create mOTUs and PanRes subdirectories in the ``` prerequisites ``` directory.